aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## .env files

-- [ ] If you are using the `dotenv` library and putting secret values in a `.env` file, make sure the .env config is only set up to run in development mode. e.g. your server index.js file should have a block of code that looks like this:
+- If you are using the `dotenv` library and putting secret values in a `.env` file, make sure the .env config is only set up to run in development mode. i.e. your server `index.js` file should have a block of code that looks like this:

   ```js
   if(!process.env.NODE_ENV || process.env.NODE_ENV === 'development') {